Francis-Calingo/NHL-POINT-PERCENTAGE-ANALYSIS/README.md

 ## Further Analysis

 <p> This plot demonstrate that not only has it become rarer for the NHL regular season champion to win the Stanley Cup in the same season, but it's becoming more common for teams that did not finish very close to the regular season champions in points to win the Stanley Cup.
-This hsows that the league has become more competitive and betting on certain top teams is not as certain asit was in the past.</p>
+This shows that the league has become more competitive and betting on certain top teams is not as certain as it was in the past.</p>

 <img width="668" alt="image" src="https://github.com/user-attachments/assets/382514ee-afea-4625-a9b2-0c5031ec9ce0" />

 ## Discussion

-<p> Despite the inceasingly competitive nature of the league (as demonstrated by the time-series plot showing that, in general, both the Stanley Cup finalists and regular season champions are not performing as well in the regular season and the playoffs, respectively, as their 1970s counterparts), it appears that, more often than not, when it comes to the Stanley Cup finals, the team with a higher regular season point total will more than likely win the Stanley Cup over their opponent.
+<p> Despite the increasingly competitive nature of the league (as demonstrated by the time-series plot showing that, in general, both the Stanley Cup finalists and regular season champions are not performing as well in the regular season and the playoffs, respectively, as their 1970s counterparts), it appears that, more often than not, when it comes to the Stanley Cup finals, the team with a higher regular season point total will more than likely win the Stanley Cup over their opponent.
 Therefore, if you are placing bets at every Stanley Cup Final, you should always definitely bet on the team with the better regular season record. </p>